nextml-code/capability/README.md

 ## Introduction
 The purpose of this repository is to prove our capability to deliver machine learning solutions.
-We will keep it short and to the point.
+It's short and to the point.

 ### Simplicity
 Simple solutions are usually good and "cool" tricks redundant.
+The goal is to show you that we are professionals who deliver value.
 We don't want to "impress" by making our projects seem more complicated than they are.

-Intead, we want to show that we are professionals, who solves problems in an effective way.
+### Cutting Edge
+With that said, we will still prove that we have the skills (both in machine learning and programming) to work on challening use-cases and develop and implement cutting-edge algorithms.

 ### Sharing code
 We can't share the entire codebases of our projects, but we can and will share relevant code-snippets.